Guide to Sizing Structural Firefighter Gloves

 At Bunker Gear Specialists, we offer two styles of HexArmor gloves:

-• HEXARMOR SR-X 8180 Structural Firefighting Gloves: The SR-X gloves feature extended gauntlets, temperature resistance up to 360 degrees, easy laundering capabilities and premier materials like Kevlar® and Nomex® for durability.
+• HEXARMOR SR-X 8180 Structural Firefighting Gloves: The SR-X gloves feature extended gauntlets, temperature resistance up to 360 degrees Fahrenheit, easy laundering capabilities and premier materials like Kevlar® and Nomex® for durability.

-• HEXARMOR HI-VIS 4012 Extrication Rescue Gloves: The HI-VIS 4012 gloves present bright colors, ensuring high visibility while in the field.
+• HEXARMOR HI-VIS 4012 Extrication Rescue Gloves: The HI-VIS 4012 gloves feature bright colors, ensuring high visibility in the field.
 They also have an impact design on the back, cut-resistant fabric, elastic wrist closures and easy washing capabilities.

-Bunker Gear Specialists has provided high-quality firefighting equipment for over 20 years.
-It's our passion to offer cost-effective, highly protective gear to our customers.
-We understand the necessity of proper protection and work hard to deliver.
+Bunker Gear Specialists has provided high-quality firefighting equipment for more than 25 years.
+We are passionate about offering cost-effective, highly protective gear to our customers.
+Since our beginnings, we've understood the necessity of proper protection and worked hard to deliver.
+We also offer bunker gear cleaning and testing services and can take care of your current or new gloves.